High-Precision Amplitude-Modulated Continuous-Wave Lunar Laser Ranging: Hardware and CONOPS

 \subsubsection{Telescope enclosure and site monitoring}

 The telescope sits in a dome or roll--off enclosure designed to minimize local seeing and thermal gradients across the primary.
-Environmental sensors (temperature, pressure, humidity, wind) and a seeing monitor (e.g.\ MASS/DIMM) provide per--night estimates of Fried parameter $r_0$, coherence time $\tau_0$, and isoplanatic angle $\theta_0$.
+Environmental sensors (temperature, pressure, humidity, wind) and a seeing monitor (e.g.\ MASS/DIMM) provide per--night estimates of Fried parameter $r_0$, coherence time $\tau_0$, and effective differential-delay angular scale $\theta_0$.
 These feed into the atmospheric term $\sigma_{R,{\rm atm}}(T)$ and into the quality cuts applied in the observing sequence.

 Quantitatively, for the Kolmogorov structure function adopted later for the atmospheric contribution to the covariance, the combination of site selection, elevation cuts, and turbulence monitoring is designed to enforce $\sigma_{R,\mathrm{atm}}(T) \lesssim (5$--$10)\times 10^{-5}\,\mathrm{m}$ on $T = 30$--$100~\mathrm{s}$, consistent with the allocations in the precision budget.